Q) My zipper broke, can you fix it?

 Q) I am allergic to neoprene.
 Are there other materials I can wear for Scuba diving?

 A) Many of our clients with skin-sensitivity to neoprene report they can wear Polartec material without irritation.
-Polartec is made from nylon and polyeurethane, but does not contain neoprene.
+Polartec is made from nylon and polyurethane, but does not contain sponge rubber.
 Polartec has other advantages, such as neutral buoyancy, and we stock a wide range of colors for custom Polartec dive wear.
 Call us for a small swatch to try a skin-test before ordering a custom Polartec garment.

 Q) How long does it take to make a custom wetsuit?

 A) That will depend on how many orders are ahead of yours in the queue.
-Once we have your complete measurements, an agreed suit design, and your deopsit payment, it takes about a week to make your pattern, cut and glue the suit pieces together, and ship it to you for the fitting.
+Once we have your complete measurements, an agreed suit design, your deposit payment, and your order is next in line, it takes about a week to make your pattern, cut and glue the suit pieces together, and ship it to you for the fitting.
 At that point it is mailed to the client for a fitting.
 Once it is received back from the client, it takes another week to finalize the suit and ship it out.

 Q) I don’t want to take measurements, can I just send you my old wetsuit to use as a “go by”?